Ahmed-El-Zainy/coding_quantization_methods/README.md

 ----
 ## if any one want to contribute to this repo,
-- juse send email : ahmedelzainy44@gmail.com
+- just send email to  : ahmedelzainy44@gmail.com
-to add you with user name to the repo.
+to add you to the repo.
 -----